opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/zitadel/1_cce-zitadel.md

 Cert-manager DNS providers are integrations with various DNS (Domain Name System) service providers that allow cert-manager, a Kubernetes add-on, to automate the management of SSL/TLS certificates.
 DNS providers enable cert-manager to automatically perform challenges to prove domain ownership and obtain certificates from certificate authorities like Let's Encrypt.

-By configuring cert-manager with the compatible Open Telekom Cloud DNS provider, we can set up automatic certificate issuance and renewal for our Open Telekom Cloud CCE workloads without manual intervention.
+By configuring cert-manager with the compatible T Cloud Public DNS provider, we can set up automatic certificate issuance and renewal for our T Cloud Public CCE workloads without manual intervention.
 This automation is crucial for securing web applications and services deployed on CCE clusters.

 To enable automated TLS provisioning for workloads in your CCE cluster, follow the recommended approach for as in the Best Practice: [Issue an ACME Certificate with DNS01 Solver in CCE](../../../../best-practices/containers/cloud-container-engine/issue-an-acme-certificate-with-dns01-solver-in-cce).